viewstools/docs/UseViews/README.md

 1. Go to [Surge](https://surge.sh/) and create your free account.
 Password protected builds are available under paid plan.
 2. Run `yarn build` to create the latest build.
 3. Run `surge -p build` to put it online.

-## Use Views Tools (code and WYSIWYG editor for designers)
-Reach out to `@views-tom` in via our Slack Team to enroll for a pilot of beta tools.

-Views Tools are designed to minimise the learning curve for non-developers, and include:

-### Design System Window
-Look inside of your React project folder.
-Browse and access all components in a visual way to easily determine the state of your Design System.

-### Live Preview
-After every change, the live preview shows what your users will see.

-### Composer
-Use the layout composer to reason about the structure of a view.
-Drag and drop, add in place and reorder blocks - Trello style.
-Take advantage of Atomic Design nesting patterns for great reusability and control.

-### Props Panel
-Align with Flex, tweak typography, adjust white space, pick the right colours, use dynamic slots, images and SVGs.
-Gain full creative control with the use of straightforward CSS-like properties.

-We aim to release first public version of Tools after finishing testing phase in the first quarter of 2018.

 ## More, or less, convenient questions and answers
 ### About the benefits